-Morgan grew up in north Dallas and studies Social Work at the University of Texas.
+Morgan grew up in north Dallas and studied Social Work at the University of Texas.
 She has lived in Austin since 2010 and loves the mix of the busy city life with calm outdoor space.
 She currently works for LifeWorks in the Young Parents Program and is a private birth doula.
 In her free time, Morgan likes to practice yoga, play in the Greenbelt, read, and spend time with her boyfriend and her dog, Elephant.

 Morgan took her first DONA workshop in 2012, where she was introduced to GALS by then-coordinator, Karli Hetherington.
 She attended her first GALS birth a year later with a Spanish-speaking mother.
 Morgan has witnessed firsthand how GALS volunteers can empower a woman– giving her confidence in herself, her ability to birth and her ability to mother.
 She hopes volunteers truly see the value in the support that we offer to mothers and families.
 Morgan was asked to become Volunteer Coordinator the following May and held that position until 2016.
 She now is the Executive Director and is able to use her passion about GALS to better serve the community and keep the organization moving forward.